 |Home||Project Publications||Photos, Video Knossos||Drawings||Measurements||Bibliography||About Us|

-Mary Sullivan Blomberg was born in Savannah, Georgia.
+Mary Sullivan Blomberg (1934-2020) was born in Savannah, Georgia.
 She attended St Johns College in Annapolis, Maryland where she studied astronomy, using Ptolemy's Almagest as textbook This was the beginning of her enduring interest in ancient astronomy.
-She received a BA in Art History from the University of Rochester, New York, in 1962 and a PhD, also in Art History, from the University of Stockholm, Sweden, in 1983.
+She received a BA in art history from the University of Rochester, New York, in 1962 and a PhD, also in art history, from the University of Stockholm, Sweden, in 1983.
 Her speciality at that time was Corinthian Vases of the Archaic Period.
 While associate professor in the Department of Ancient Culture and Society at Uppsala University, she had the good fortune to meet Göran Henriksson, an astronomer at the University also interesting in ancient astronomy.
 Together, in 1992, they decided to try and discover if the Minoans had a developed knowledge of astronomy.
 That was the beginning of the Uppsala University archaeoastromical project.
-Peter Blomberg joined the project to study if the small finds found at the peak sanctuaries could have had an astronomical function, as we suspected from our reading of Aratos.
+Peter Blomberg joined the project to study the small objects found at the peak sanctuaries.
+Our hyothesis was that they could have had an astronomical function, as we suspected from our reading of Aratos.

-Göran Henriksson was born in Oskarshamn, Sweden, in 1943.
+Göran Henriksson was born in Oskarshamn, Sweden.
 In 1965 he began his studies in mathematics, physics, theoretical physics and

 The title of his thesis was A study of the peculiar Cepheid HR7308.
 It was based on optical observations from Sweden, Norway, France and

 ESO in Chile and observations in ultraviolet with the IUE space telescope.